© All Rights Reserved.

 113 W136th St.

 For sustainable measures, grey water, hydronic flooring, green planter bed restoration and solar panels are introduced to the project.
-These features would increase the ability for the building to provide electricity, lessen the need of fresh water, as well as decrease the use of energy for heating and air-conditioning in the structure.
-For aesthetic and solar-production purposes, the front and rear facade is designed to have concrete panels that juxtapose the appearance of texture on the building, but as well as provide spots for pre-designed solar panels that bring energy to the building and lighting to the building's façade.
+These features increase the ability for the building to provide electricity, lessen the need of fresh water, as well as decrease the use of energy for heating and air-conditioning in a structure.
+For aesthetic and solar-production purposes, the front and rear façade is designed to have concrete panels that juxtapose the appearance of texture on the building, but as well as provide spots for pre-designed solar panels that bring energy to the building and lighting to the building's façade.
 At a very efficient cost, this building design scheme provides an opportunity to develop and investigate innovative solar facades and an architectural typology that can serve as a prototype for sustainable measures in modular housing across urban cities.